cohesity/management-sdk-python/samples/project-anfield/README.md

    `gflag=True/False`

    After importing the gflags into the target cluster, each individual services which needs the gflag change needs to be restarted manually.
    NOTE: This feature imports all the gflags to the cluster.
 To apply gflag for specific service, chose only the individual service and restart.
+Gflags import/export is supported with cluster version >= 6.3.

+4. While importing Isilon sources, only NFS protocols are supported.
+If a job contains both NFS and SMB objects, only NFS objects are added to job.

 ## Export